sunflowerseed17/Customer-Loans-Project/README.md

 2) Running data_file.csv through data_file_transformation.ipynb cleans the data and creates the renditions of the database at different stages
 3) Running the appropriate .csv file through the querying_data.ipynb outputs important queries about the data

-## This project takes a database in the .csv format (specifically a database of financial and loan information).
+This project takes a database in the .csv format (specifically a database of financial and loan information).
 The original database is stored at data_file.csv.

+## Steps followed

-_The data_file_transformation.ipynb incrementally cleans the data at each stage through:_
+1) _The data_file_transformation.ipynb incrementally cleans the data at each stage through:_
    - Converting columns into the correct data formats
    -  Assessing the missing data and what columns may need to be dropped in relation to this.
    -  Imputing missing values which are applicable to imputation
    -  Checking the normality of the columns and conducting transformations in order to normalise them
    -  Visualising the data
    -  Treating the data through removal of outliers
    -  Checking for correlations between columns and removing columns as applicable

-There are checkpoints at which the dataframe is saved after its transformations.
-In this case normalized_data.csv is created after normality transformation have been applied. filtered_dataframe.csv is created at the end of the correlation analysis.
+2) There are checkpoints at which the dataframe is saved after its transformations.
+In this case normalized_data.csv is created after normality transformation have been applied.
+The filtered_dataframe.csv is created at the end of the correlation analysis.

-## Data analysis
+3) Data analysis :

-The querying_data.ipynb is the notebook to use in order to query the data.
+   - The querying_data.ipynb is the notebook to use in order to query the data.
 It works side-by-side with the Query class and VisualiseQuery class in db_utils.py in order to provide functions for analysing the data.
+   - It visualises and answers:
+     - The percentage of recoveries based on investor funding and total funding
+     - The percentage of loans that have been a loss for the company
+     - The percetnage of loans which have been charged off historically
+     - The total amount which was paid towards these loans before they were charged off
+     - The projected loss of the loans marked as charged off
+     - The loss in revenue for the loans which were charged off if they had finished their term
+     - The loss of revenue month-on-month
+     - The percentage of users which present a risk to the company revenue
+     - The amount of customers who are deemed a risk and how much loss the company would incur if their status was changed to 'charged off'
+     - The percentage of total expected revenue represented by risky customers and customers who have already defaulted on their loans
+     - Analysis pointing out what the indicators of loss may be based on the information of the customers who were 'charged off'
+     -

 ## List of definitions